isomerpages/mlaw-corp/news/press-releases/_posts/2010-04-26-Proposed-amendments-to-the-Land-Titles-Strata-Act.md

 {:start="9"}
-9.The disclosure requirements under the LT(S)A will be expanded to stipulate that a person standing for election to the Collective Sale Committee (SC) must declare the extent of ownership that he/she, or a connected person <a href="#connected"><sup>1</sup></a>, has in the strata development, and also the date of purchase of the relevant strata units.
+9. The disclosure requirements under the LT(S)A will be expanded to stipulate that a person standing for election to the Collective Sale Committee (SC) must declare the extent of ownership that he/she, or a connected person <a href="#connected"><sup>1</sup></a>, has in the strata development, and also the date of purchase of the relevant strata units.
 This is in addition to the current disclosure requirements, if a person standing for election has an interest in any property developer, property consultant, marketing agent or legal firm.
 These additional disclosure requirements will allow owners to make a more informed choice on who they want to elect into their SC.

 {:start="10"}